NSW Labor MP steps down amid allegations

 Accusations of bullying were levelled at Mr Secord after the report was released on Friday and he apologised for his behaviour in dealing with staff.

-“After long reflection and with more than 30 years in the Labor Party, I have asked NSW Labor leader Chris Minns to let me stand aside from the shadow ministry,” Mr Secord said inn a statement on Monday.
+“After long reflection and with more than 30 years in the Labor Party, I have asked NSW Labor leader Chris Minns to let me stand aside from the shadow ministry,” the MLC said In a statement on Monday.

 “But my remaining in the shadow ministry at this time has become a distraction from these major revelations and the important work that needs to be done,” he said.